Bayes factor calculator: BF10 and BF01

 Prior-posterior plots and Bayes factors

-1. Change the values in the menus above and note how the Bayes factors change.
+1. Change the values in the menus above and note how the Bayes factor (or LR) changes.
 What produces a large Bayes factor?
 What produces a small Bayes factor?

 2. Using the menu below, select several different Bayes factors (BF10), and note how the curve changes.

-3. What does a BF10 of 1 mean?
+3. What does a BF10 (or LR) of 1 mean?
 Why does the curve fall on the diagonal when the Bayes factor is 1?

-4. What does a BF10 of 10 mean?
+4. What does a BF10 (or LR) of 10 mean?
 Why does the curve bend above the diagonal when the Bayes factor is 10?

 8. Suppose you did a study to test a new persuasion technique.
 Before the study (based on theory and previous research) you believe that there is a 30% chance that the new technique will work.
 The results of the study support the idea that the technique works, and the Bayes factor equals 10.
 Now that you know the results of the study, how sure are you that the technique works?